dimichgh/oja/README.md

 ## Context API

-While pub/sub is based on knowledge of topics consumed and published, context based approach provides more explicit way of what kind actions are available in application.
+While pub/sub is based on knowledge of topics consumed and published, context based approach provides a more explicit way of what kind actions are available in application.

 * createContext(options) - creates a context with actions and properties injected as part of options.
-It returns a context reference which holds access to all other actions.
-It is also a Flow object, so one can use a flow pub/sub API.
-It is recommended to refrain from creating too many Flow/Actions objects and stick to the use of only one - context Flow object - as it is passed everywhere anyways.
+It returns a context reference; which provides access to all other actions.
+It is also a Flow object, so one can mix flow with context.
+It is recommended to refrain from creating too many Flow/Actions objects and stick to the use of only one - context object - as it is passed everywhere anyways.

 # Usage